 Of course there are animal demonstrations and contests, but then there are arts and craft demos (including $35 for a group painting lesson), music, dancers, hot dog eating contests, baking contests, yoga sessions (at 9.30am…I missed it by 30 minutes!), grape stomping, gardening demos, a classic car show, steam engine demos…the list is never ending!

-See Some Animals (Alive or Made of Butter)
+5. See Farm Animals (Alive or Made of Butter)

 Well of course once you’ve seen them being washed…!